A Guide to Humanities Funding

 • Connecticut Humanities (CT Humanities): grants for many different projects, institutions, and organizations that support public engagement and dialogue with the humanities including grants for project planning, project implementation, and capacity building.

-Databases for Finding Grants
+Databases and Resources for Finding Grants

 Resources for Grant Writing and Proposal Development